BetonQuest/BetonQuest/docs/Tutorials/Basics/Conversations.md

 !!! danger "Requirements"
-    For this part of the tutorial you have to go through the [Setup Guide](../Getting-Started/Setting-up-a-local-test-server.md).
-    After you finished setting up your local server, editor and installed the plugin you can start with this tutorial.
+    * You must have completed the [Setup Guide](../Getting-Started/Setting-up-a-local-test-server.md) and all following setup steps!

-    You don't need any experience in creating quest.
+    * You don't need any experience in creating quests.
 This is the very beginning.

-## 1. Creating the folder structure for the first quest
+## 1. Package Setup

-Let's start by creating a folder structure for this tutorial.
+//TODO: Replace these instructions with a package downloader insturction Let's start with a bit of preparation creating a folder structure for this tutorial.
 All files related to quests must be placed inside the :material-folder-home: *QuestPackages* directory, which is automatically created by the plugin.